kalidassmk/ePayments/README.md

    asynchronous microservices with loosely coupled compenents that communicate in a non-blocking way.

 # About the sample application
-   This example application provides a REST API for creating and viewing bank accounts and transferring money between them.
+  This sample application provides a REST API for creating and viewing bank accounts and transferring money between them.

-There are the following  services:
+These are the following services:

 * Accounts Service - REST API for creating accounts
 * Transactions Service - REST API for transferring money
-* Transaction Details View Service  - REST API for Transaction Detail view for the particular transaction Id are whole transaction based on the account number.
+* Transaction Details View Service - REST API for detailed view of transaction for a particular transaction Id or for all the transactions based on the account number.
-* Account Details View Service  - REST API for Account Detail view for the particular account number or customer all accounts.
+* Account Details View Service - REST API for detailed view of an account for a particular account number or all accounts of a particular customer.

 # Building and running the microservices